-In this complete guide to landscape photography, we’ll look at what landscape photography is, what kit you need, what camera settings you should be looking at, and what elements go into taking and making great landscape photographs, including light, composition, editing, competitions and more!
+This is your complete guide to landscape photography – from what landscape photography is, what kit you need, the initial camera settings you should be looking at, and what elements go into taking and making great landscape photographs, including light, composition, editing, competitions and more!

 What is landscape photography?

 Landscape photography is the art of capturing the natural scenery or landscape.
-It can be your way of showing how you see the world around you, and a way to capture the beauty of the landscape and environment, whether that’s local, or when travelling.
+Typically it depicts a wider, open space rather than small details.
+It can include people, animals or man-made structures, but the main focus of the image is always the great outdoors.
+It can be your way of showing how you see the world around you and capture the beauty of the environment.

-What camera kit do I need for landscape photography?
+What kit do I need for landscape photography?

 - A camera plus a lens that has a wide-angle view of 28mm or wider is a great place to start, but some will want an even wider view, so a 24mm or wider lens could be a good choice, particularly if you want to capture vast scenes and big open spaces.
 Find the best camera for landscapes, plus the best wide-angle lenses.